hciudad/guides/api.md

 ## <a name='orm-vs-db'>ORM vs DB Queries</a>

 ORMs are pretty and concise for manipulating and creating rows in the db.
-They are heavy overhead and provide little benefit when trying to gather large result sets together to return.
+If all you need is an array of rows, DB queries is the way to go.
 So, in general:

 When dealing with gathering potentially large sets of information: DB queries

 When you want to create/manipulate one db row: ORM

+If you want to use ORM to get sets of data that include joins, ensure that you are getting eager rather than lazy loading sub objects.